No booking fees on the app

 London Kings Cross to Edinburgh train travel guide

-The train journey from London Kings Cross to Edinburgh combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from London Kings Cross, you can get to Edinburgh in just 4h 6m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from London Kings Cross to Edinburgh is efficient and offers a scenic and comfortable experience.
+With frequent departures from London Kings Cross, you can reach Edinburgh in just 4h 6m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking